freeCodeCamp/freeCodeCamp/guide/english/c/conditional-statements/index.md

 ### Example:
 ```
 // Program to create a simple calculator
-// Performs addition, subtraction, multiplication or division depending the input from user
+// Performs addition, subtraction, multiplication or division depending on the input from user

 # include <stdio.h>